codeseveneleven/typo3-solrtools/README.md

 - better identifier for events

 1.1.0
-- added `Code711\SolrTools\Interfaces\SolrEntityInterface` to enable Extbase models to update the its index when persisted through extbase
+- added `Code711\SolrTools\Interfaces\SolrEntityInterface` to enable Extbase models to update its index when persisted through extbase

 1.0.2
 - added promised but missing scan for file-references in tt_content:header_link